Credit Suisse First Boston: Credit Suisse / First Boston 50 / 50 Joint Venture (1978–1988)

 In 1978, Credit Suisse and First Boston Corporation formed a London-based 50-50 investment banking joint venture called Financière Crédit Suisse-First Boston.
 This joint venture later became the operating name of Credit Suisse's investment banking operations.

 Transition to CS First Boston (1988–1996)

 Credit Suisse acquired a 44.5 percent stake in First Boston in 1988.
 The investment bank acquired its shares held by the public and the company was taken private.
 In 1989, the junk bond market collapsed, leaving First Boston unable to redeem hundreds of millions it had lent for the leveraged buyout of Ohio Mattress Company, maker of Sealy mattresses, a deal that became known as "the burning bed".
 Credit Suisse bailed them out and acquired a controlling stake in 1990.
-Although such an arrangement was arguably illegal under the Glass–Steagall Act, the Federal Reserve U.S. bank regulator concluded that the integrity of the financial markets was better served by avoiding bankruptcy, even though it meant a de facto merger of a commercial bank with an investment bank.
+Although such an arrangement was arguably illegal under the Glass–Steagall Act, the Federal Reserve, the U.S. bank regulator, concluded that the integrity of the financial markets was better served by avoiding bankruptcy, even though it meant a de facto merger of a commercial bank with an investment bank.